Dimensional Crossover in a Quantum Gas of Light: Main Text

-{O}ptical quantum gases have {in recent years} emerged as an alternative platform for quantum gas experiments~\cite{Carusotto.2013}, which are well-suited for the study of the dimensional crossover from 2D to 1D due to the weak or even negligible interaction.
+Optical quantum gases have in recent years emerged as an alternative platform for quantum gas experiments~\cite{Carusotto.2013}, which are well-suited for the study of the dimensional crossover from 2D to 1D due to the weak or even negligible interaction.
 In exciton-polariton condensates, correlations in 1D, 2D and 3D have been studied theoretically for an interacting gas~\cite{Chiocchetta.2013}.
 Here, one crosses from long-range order in 3D via a power law in 2D to exponentially decaying {first-order phase} correlations in the 1D case.
-Experimentally, e.g.~the formation dynamics has been studied for 1D systems \cite{Wertz.2010,Wouters.2010}, and in 1D coupled lattices, a Kardar--Parisi--Zhang {(KPZ)} scaling for the phase has been observed \cite{Fontaine.2022}.
+Experimentally, e.g.~the formation dynamics has been studied for 1D systems \cite{Wertz.2010,Wouters.2010}, and in 1D coupled lattices, a Kardar--Parisi--Zhang {(KPZ)} scaling for the phase has been observed \cite{Fontaine.2022}. {In a semiconductor microcavity the transition from 2D to 1D has been studied by varying the geometry of the drive, where the dissipative phase transition observed in 2D vanishes for a 1D drive \cite{Li2022}. }